glasnt/talks/2019_10_PyGotham.podium/slides.md

 ???
 Compare the out of the box functionality of django to something like flask

-A lot of tutorials you see out there use flask as the target of a python web server deployment demonstration
+A lot of tutorials you see out there that say

+"How to deploy python in production!"

+Often use flask as the target.

 Just copy up your code somewhere and run.
 Easy!